namelivia/movie-quote-mastodon-bot/README.md

 ## Usage

-Just execute `pipenv run python main.py` and if everything is properly configured, a random movie quote will be posted to your Mastodon accounts.
+Just execute `poetry run python main.py` and if everything is properly configured, a random movie quote will be posted to your Mastodon accounts.

 ## Testing

-For executing the tests just execute `pipenv run pytest` on the project's root folder.
+For executing the tests just execute `poetry run pytest` on the project's root folder.

 ## Docker deployment